Steps to get a sea or air container facility approved

-Transitional and containment facilities must meet certain requirements to get MPI's approval to operate.
-Find out what you need to do to get a facility approved.
+Transitional and containment facilities must meet standards and be approved by MPI.
+Find out what you need to do to get a facility that accepts air or sea containers approved.

 Follow the steps